 Signs of Aging in Dogs

 One of the most common signs owners report as their dogs age is an overall "slowing down."
 They notice their dogs have less endurance when exercising and may be slow to rise out of bed.
 They may be tentative on stairs and less enthusiastic about toys, games and/or food.
 Some owners notice that their dogs have less patience in some situations, such as around active children or excited dogs.
 Sometimes, owners see that their dogs are confused, disoriented or less responsive then they were in their youth.
 Older dogs may also have urinary or fecal accidents in the house.
 While all of the above signs are commonly seen with aging, they are not usually the result of the aging itself, but actually symptoms of various health problems.
-The following health problems are commonly associated with geriatric dogs:
+There are several health issues common in senior pets, such as arthritis, blindness and/or hearing loss, dementia and kidney disease.

 Adapting to Your Senior Dog